Create a new scan (full configuration)

 Login Required: Recorded login

-If a special login procedure is needed, select this option to upload a recording of the procedure that ASoC will use whenever it needs to log in to the app during the scan.
+If a special login procedure is needed, select this option to upload a recording of the procedure that ASoC must use whenever it logs in to the applications during the scan.
 You can record using the AppScan Activity Recorder (saved as a CONFIG file) or AppScan Standard (exported as a LOGIN file).

 Important: The recorded login sequence must contain the following requests:

 • An additional logged-in/authorized request.
-This "extra" request helps AppScan identify a successful authorization and maintain session when testiing the application.
+This "extra" request helps AppScan identify a successful authorization and maintain session when testing the application.

 For details about recording a CONFIG or LOGIN file see Recording traffic and Recording the login using AppScan Standard.